-Employers know that graduates from the Department of Electronics and Electrical Engineering have the knowledge, confidence and practical skills they need to make a significant contribution to the organisation who hire them.
+Employers know that graduates from the School of Engineering have the knowledge, confidence and practical skills they need to make a significant contribution to the organisation who hire them.
 In this section, we’ll show you how we’ll equip you for the world of work.

-Our graduates secure impressive careers with a range of employers.
-Here are just a few possible positions you could secure in the future with a degree from our Department:
+Our graduates have gone on to secure positions with prestigious companies, including: Aston Martin, Sellafield, Wood Group, Bentley, NIS, CERN, Ministry of Defence and Jaguar Land Rover.
+Here are just a few possible positions you could secure in the future with a degree from our School:

 - Electrical engineer

 How we'll help you achieve your dream career

 There are a number of ways we'll help you secure a role in your chosen profession.

 Graduating with experience can help you to secure an enviable position in the jobs market.
 As an undergraduate within the School of Engineering, you’ll have the chance to take a work placement between your second and final year of study.
 Previously, our students have worked for leading companies, such as: Sellafield, United Utilities, Scottish Power, Bentley, Unilever, Optare, IBM, ARM Holdings, National Grid and GCHQ.

 We'll help you develop practical skills

 Employers are looking for graduates who have an understanding of the practical skills involved in their work.
 That’s why, as part of your course, you’ll develop transferable skills.